As I sat in church on Palm Sunday, I smiled at the little children who paraded down the aisles singing and waving palm branches.

 If not for Christ’s willing death, I would still be dead in my sins.
 If not for His resurrection, I’d have no hope of eternal life.

-I want to focus on Jesus’ Passion during these days prior to Resurrection Day.
-Then when my mouth proclaims, “Alleluia, He is risen!” my heart will respond, “He is risen indeed!”
+I want to focus on Jesus’ passion during the time prior to Resurrection Day.
+Then, when my mouth proclaims, “Alleluia, He is risen!” my heart will respond, “He is risen indeed!”